carboxylman/stackdb/tools/spf/README.spf.txt

     it will print out all threads for which strcmp(<thread_name_or_id>,thread->name) matches.
 If you specify a
     thread number, it will print out that thread -- if it exists.

+  signal(<target_id>,<thread_name_or_id>,<signo_or_signame>)

+    This command injects a signal into a thread in an OS.
+    If you specify -1 for <target_id> instead of a target id, it will signal a thread in the target that is currently executing (i.e., the one that hit the probe); otherwise, the target you specified will be used.
+If you don't specify <thread_name_or_id>, it will signal the current thread.
+If you use the value '0', it will signal all threads in the target.
+If you specify a thread name, it will signal all threads for which strcmp(<thread_name_or_id>,thread->name) matches.
+If you specify a
+    thread number, it will signal that thread -- if it exists.
+    <signo_or_signame> is a signal number or signal name (i.e., SIGKILL,
+    SIGINT, etc).

   report(rt=i|f,tn=<typename>,tid=<typeid>,rv=<resultvalue>,msg="<msg>",   \
          ttctx=all|hier|self|none),ttdetail=<-2|-1|0|1|2>,bt=0|1) {1}